IdentityToday/api-endpoint/README.md

 #### Parameters

 - submissionType: (string) Either `entities` | `individuals` | `trusts`.
 - id: (string) If the submissionType is either `entities` or `trusts`, it should be the registration number.
-Otherwise if it's an `individual`, it should be their ID number (if Namibian) or passport number (if non-Namibian).
+Otherwise if it's `individuals`, it should be their ID number (if Namibian) or passport number (if non-Namibian).

 ### Response